Summer Aid For Graduates

-- Additional loan applications should be completed for fall and spring costs once the student has received an award letter for those semesters.
+- Additional loan applications should be completed for fall and spring costs once the student has received an award notification email for those semesters.

-- Loan applications that are processed with the same lender and within 90 days of one another will most often result in only one inquiry to the students and/or co-signer’s credit.
+- Loan applications that are processed by the same lender and within 90 days of one another will most often result in only one inquiry to the students and/or cosigner’s credit.
 Check with your lender to confirm their credit application policies.

 College Access Loan for summer 2019

 The student borrower for the CAL will require a credit-worthy cosigner if the student’s credit is not sufficient.
 Click here to get more information and apply online.

-Students also attending full-time in fall and spring of the 2017-2018 may have eligibility for additional CAL funding for those terms.
-Undergraduate students who are eligible for CAL in fall 2017 and spring 2018 will have it included in their financial aid award package.
+Undergraduate students who are eligible for CAL in fall 2018 and spring 2019 will have it included in their financial aid award package.